Postgresql at a glance

 SELECT TOP: used to specify the number of records to return from top of table

-- SELECT columnnames FROM tablename
+- SELECT column_names FROM table_name

-offset, count;
+LIMIToffset, count;

 LIKE: operator used in a WHERE clause to search for a specific pattern in a column